hellums/lacey-bacon/README.md

 ## To view Jupyter Notebook output and data analysis
 - [Notebook/EDA](https://github.com/hellums/lacey-bacon/blob/root/romcomEDA.pdf)
-(or open recomcomEDA.pdf in the project folder using Adobe or other PDF viewer)
+(or open romcomEDA.pdf in the project folder using Adobe or other PDF viewer)

 # Code Louisville requirements
 Satisfaction of requirements are called out in code, just search for "Code Louisville"